 Transportation Data Research

-TREC understands the importance of data-driven policy and strategy to meet transportation goals.
+Data-driven policy and strategy are critical to meeting transportation goals.
 Where there is insufficient or incomplete data, there can be no effective solutions.
-It’s why we’ve focused our research efforts over the years on filling data gaps, and why we house two national data clearinghouses – PORTAL and Bike-Ped Portal – aimed at making transportation data more easily accessible to researchers and practitioners.
+It’s why we’ve focused our research efforts over the years on filling data gaps, and why we house two national data clearinghouses – PORTAL and BikePed Portal – aimed at making transportation data more easily accessible to researchers and practitioners.

 PORTAL: Transportation Data Archive for Portland-Vancouver